mapzen/presentations/08-2015-JSGEO/README.md

 So while I edit my shaders, I can preview them in this little sandbox.

-Here is something interesting: If you pay attention the streets goes in the right direction.
+Here is something interesting: If you pay attention the 'traffic' on the streets goes in the right direction.
 How does this work?

 Well in this line ```layers``` line...